djc/askama/README.md

 ### Supported in templates

 * Template inheritance (one level only)
-* Basic loops and if/else statements
+* Basic loops, if/else statements and include support
 * Whitespace suppressing with '-' markers
 * Some built-in filters

 ### Limitations

-* Still in beta -- not very mature yet
 * Only a small number of built-in template filters have been implemented
 * User-defined template filters are not supported yet
-* Debugging template problems can be tricky

 [docs]: https://docs.rs/askama
 [mitsuhiko]: http://lucumr.pocoo.org/